Hiiu County: Religion

+Baptist congregations operating in Hiiu County: Emmaste-Nurste, Harju, Hilleste, Jausa, Käina, Kärdla, Lauka, Luguse, Palade, Ühtri and Hiiumaa Christian Missionary Congregation.

+Education

+There are six schools in the county, one upper secondary school and one vocational education institution in Suuremõisa.

 Municipalities

 The county consists of one municipality after the administrative reform of 2017.
 Between 2013 and 2017 the county was subdivided into 4 municipalities (vallad – parishes).
 The only urban settlement Kärdla is part of Hiiumaa Parish since 2017.